Yinkusadel/15-fcc-city-skyline/README.md

-# Project Name
+# City Skyline

-> One paragraph statement about the project.
+> A city skyline by configuring CSS variables to be reused

 ![screenshot](./app_screenshot.png)